Iberian rock lizard: Distribution and habitat

 The Iberian rock lizard is found in the Cantabrian Mountains and in Galicia in northwest Spain, and also in the Sierra de Gredos in Central Spain and Serra da Estrela in central Portugal.
 It occurs at sea level in Galicia, but elsewhere is seldom found below an altitude of 1000 m and up to 2000 m above sea level in the mountains.
 It favours damp places among boulders in scrubby areas, and in Galicia, it is found in low-level woodlands.
 It is a cold-resistant species, often found above the tree line in areas where the winters are long and the summers wet or misty.
 Where its range overlaps that of the common wall lizard (Podarcis muralis), it is found at higher altitudes and it climbs higher up cliffs.

 Reproduction

 Male Iberian rock lizards are often territorial in the breeding season.
 The eggs, laid by sexually mature females under stones or in other concealed locations, are about 10 to 15 mm long.
 The young hatch out after about six to eight weeks and mature in about two years.
 A 2008 field study found females mate with males with more green on their bodies.

 Status

 The Iberian rock lizard is listed as vulnerable in the IUCN Red List of Threatened Species, because of fragmentation of its range and threats to its habitat posed by agriculture, forestry activities and tourism.
 Where conditions are suitable, it can be quite common, but other populations are declining in size.

 Subspecies

-Three subspecies of Iberolacerta monticola are recognized as being valid, including the nominotypical subspecies.
+Three subspecies of Iberolacerta monticola are recognized as valid, including the nominotypical subspecies.